sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Identifies fields with col-... or column... class names assigned with a top-right icon.
 * Improves the admin appearance of data-table control.
 * Adds new form templates for storage requirements and booking.

-= 5.2.19 =

-* Enhances the CSS edition.
-* Allows controlling the design of the DIV tags that contain the fields' components.
-* Fixes a minor issue in the CSS rules applied to the form title and description.
-* Introduces new form templates for the Pay Raise Percent Calculator and Life Insurance Calculator.